-This can actually be bad as Google may treat your page (and your site) as “keyword spamming” and will lead to an over optimization penalty.
+This can actually be bad as Google may treat your page (and your site) as “keyword stuffing” and will lead to an over optimization penalty.

 Here’s an example of keyword stuffing:

-Google suggests to write natural articles.
+Google suggests writing natural articles.
 Again, there is no ideal percentage, but placing your keyword in natural places will work the best.